datamate-rethink-it/zapier-seafile/README.md

 ## Status

-This integration is not yet published.
+This integration is **not yet published**.

 Use this **invitation link** to get access to the current development: https://zapier.com/developer/public-invite/217344/ba50a07a8b5ea37039da3537438171e9/

 ## About us

 We are datamate.
 Primary support and sales partner of Seafile Ltd. in Europe.
-We

 ## Support